 and the smallest objects we will consider here are $\simeq1$mm ice particles in planetary rings.
 Then we have,

 This allows us to place a lower bound on the dark matter mass which would evaporate the given objects,

 If we have $k>1$ and Eqs.~\ref{eq:rlowevap}~and~\ref{eq:mlowevap} are satisfied for $\delta=\sqrt{2}$, we can consider the dark matter scenario constrained.
 For consistency, we should also insist that the object is not trivially destroyed in this process, using the calculations of the previous section.
-We will assume that if one collision does not destroy the object, then many subsequent ones will not either---this may not be a safe assumption, but if the object is destroyed then we can anyway still consider the scenario constrained.
+We will assume that if one collision does not destroy the object, then many subsequent ones will not either---this may not be a safe assumption, but if the object was to be destroyed by multiple collisions, then we could anyways still consider the scenario constrained.

 In principal, there exists constraints for all the previously considered populations of objects.
 However, the constraints for evaporation in the asteroid belt do not improve on the catastrophic destruction constraints for two reasons.
 Firstly, small asteroids have rather short collisional lifetimes before they are destroyed.
 Secondly, the orbital velocity of asteroids is in the range of $20$ km/s, which is somewhat higher than more distant objects from the sun---the strongest evaporation constraints come from light particles with already low orbital velocities.